-5 NEXT STEPS
+6 NEXT STEPS

-The funding recommendations in this Technical Memorandum reflect findings from an initial review of potential funding options for the study's HCT alternative(s).
-The next step in preparing a funding plan for these projects will be to develop recommended funding sources and strategies for short-, medium-, and long-term improvements for West County that will result in an upgraded transit network for the study area.
 With a realistic strategy, project sponsors will be able to position these projects to receive state and local funds as a leverage for future federal grants.
-A comprehensive review of each funding option, tailored for the selected project, will be necessary to develop a detailed funding strategy based on the most promising sources.
+Once HCT alternatives are further developed-including additional engineering and identification of project cost savings opportunties-a comprehensive review of each alternative cost and funding options, tailored for the selected project, will be necessary to develop a detailed funding strategy based on the most promising sources.
 Additionally, a quantitative analysis of the national and regional significance of improving the I-80 corridor would need to be conducted.
 This would provide the required information to compete for various funding sources.